AmbireTech/adex-protocol-eth/README.md

 This replaces [adex-core](https://github.com/AdExNetwork/adex-core).

-This relies on the concept of an OCEAN, which stands for off-chain event aggregation.
-Everything that happens in the context of an on-chain commitment will be recorded and aggregated by pre-delegated validators, and submitted on-chain by said validators.
+This relies on the concept of an OCEAN, which stands for off-chain event aggregation and OUTPACE (off-chain unidirectional trustless payment channel)

-Each validator will **only** be rewarded if they vote.

-While OCEAN allows any arbitrary vote value, in this implementation, we consider `0` to mean "Commitment failed" and we return the funds to the advertiser, while anything other than `0` means that it succeeded, and therefore transfer the funds to the publisher.

-A vote is only respected if >2/3 of the validators signed on that same vote.

 There is a minimum number of validators - 2.
 Ideally, that will be set to 3, but we need 2 for practical/compatibility reasons with the existing dApp.

 ### Please note

-If >=2/3 signatures are not collected for a commitment, it will time out and be reverted completely.
-This means that even if some of the validators did vote, they will not get rewarded.
+Every channel will eventually expire (after `validUntil`), allowing the non-withdrawn portion of the initial deposit to be received back by whoever opened the channel.

 ## Deployment